Polish Records for Former Pomeranian Areas Under Polish Jurisdiction

 - Architektura Sakralna Pomorza Zachodniego Pictures of former Pommern churches in Poland.
 Select A to Z on the right and it brings up church pictures from many different cities/villages.
 It gives the Polish name with the German name in smaller letters below.

 - Archives in Poland.
 The holdings of the archives in Poland.
 In many cases they are only a brief overview.
 Knowledge of Polish and how the archives are organized is helpful in finding information.
 (In English and Polish)

 - Consulate General of Poland, 1530 N. Lake Shore Dr., Chicago, IL 60610-1695 Email:firstname.lastname@example.org

 - Deutsch-Polnsich Ortsname Index.
 Index to German-Polish place names.
 (In German)

 - Diözesanarchiv Posen (Poznan) Church records from over 300 congregations in the archdiocese of Poznan.
 (In German)

 - Discovering Roots.
 "Discovering Roots" can help you visit Poland, find your ancestral towns, research your roots and imagine how your ancestors lived here in the old days that are gone, although the traces are still easy to find!

-- "How to Apply for a Certificate from Poland."
+- Poland Letter Writing Guide.
 Sample letters to a Polish parish, Ecclesiastical Archive, Polish State Archive, and Polish Civil Registration Office.
 (In English)